June 11, 2019 Democratic Primary Election

 How Do I Register to Vote?

-The Voter Registration deadline to participate in the June 11 Primary will be on Monday, May 20.
+The Voter Registration deadline to participate in the June 11 Primary is Monday, May 20.
 Registration applications received after this deadline will be processed after the election.

 The Voter Registration deadline to participate in the November 5 General Election will be on Tuesday, October 15.
 Registration applications received after this deadline will be processed after the election.